An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Model Description

 \section{Model Description}

-We use the \synthpopp\footnote{\href{https://github.com/synthpop-galaxy/synthpop}{https://github.com/synthpop-galaxy/synthpop}} (\citetalias{synthpopI}~\citeyear{synthpopI}) Galactic population synthesis modelling code release version v1.1.1 to generate catalogs of potential lens and source stars for the \iroman survey fields.
-In this \synthpop application, we use a custom Galactic model based on components of previous Galactic models, which we will refer to as SP-H25, indicating the model being constructed in SynthPop and presented by Huston et al. (2025).
+We use the \synthpopp\footnote{\href{https://github.com/synthpop-galaxy/synthpop}{https://github.com/synthpop-galaxy/synthpop}} (\citetalias{synthpopI}~\citeyear{synthpopI}) Galactic population synthesis modelling code release version v1.1.3 \citep{huston_2026_20334473} to generate synthetic star catalogs based on a customized Galactic model.
+We refer to the model defined here as SP-H25, indicating the model being constructed in SynthPop, led by first author Huston, and finalized in 2025.
+The coordinate system is defined by default SynthPop's Solar position and motion parameters (see \citetalias{synthpopI}~\citeyear{synthpopI}, Table 1 \& Appendix A).

 Prior literature examining microlensing distributions with a Galactic model have predominantly used the Besan{\c c}on model \citep{Robin2003,Robin2012b}.
-When compared to ground-based microlensing surveys, the model version 1106 used in previous Roman and Euclid microlensing simulations \citep{Penny2013,Penny2019} tends to under-predict event rates per unit area by a factor of $\sim2-3$, though the discrepancy of this model with more recent event rate measurements would place it closer to the lower end of this.
-In our model development, we applied some of the Besan{\c c}on model's foundation and pulled in additional recent developments in our understanding of the Milky Way's structure to seek to make more accurate predictions of microlensing survey yields.
+When compared to ground-based microlensing surveys, the model version 1106 used in previous {\it Roman} and {\it Euclid} microlensing simulations \citep{Penny2013,Penny2019} tends to under-predict event rates per unit area by a factor of $\sim2-3$, though more recent event rate measurements would place it closer to the lower end of this.
+In our model development, we applied some of the Besan{\c c}on model's foundation and pulled in additional recent developments in our understanding of the Milky Way's structure to make more accurate predictions of microlensing survey yields.
 The final model is available for use in \synthpop now, with the ``Huston2025'' model and the ``huston2025\_defaults.synthpop\_conf'' default configuration file.
+Its components are summarized in Table \ref{tab:model}.